 At the end, I felt so drained and tired.
 Even with knowing how it made me feel, I continued to repeat this each day until the day I left.
 Like I was under a magical spell.
 What’s worst, after coming home, I downloaded all the missed episodes of Tila Tequila’s ‘Shot at Love’ and watched them.
 Even knowing that it was trash for my mind, I did it anyway.

 Yikes!
 Now, I needed to do something about it.

-tv diet, how to overcome tv addiction, break tv addiction, how to quit tv addiction, Television diet, turn off the tv, how to break a tv addiction, no tv diet, how to break tv addiction, how to stop my tv addiction
+tv diet, how to overcome tv addiction, break tv addiction, how to quit tv addiction, Television diet, turn off the tv, how to break tv addiction, how to break a tv addiction, no tv diet, overcome tv addiction